You may assume that fire drill procedures in Malaysia are in your rearview now that school is over. However, this is far from the truth.

 Consider offering an incentive for every successful drill where all occupants meet the target time without hypothetical casualties.
 You’d be surprised by how much an early lunchtime can encourage employees to improve their efficiency.

-4. Tracking Results of the Fire Drill
+4. Tracking Results of the Fire Drill in Malaysia

 While conducting the fire drill, track how quickly every occupant can exit the building and meet at the designated area.
 Remember to log the details thoroughly, including any untoward behaviour or problems that may arise, such as difficulty opening exits.